-On behalf of the nursing faculty and staff, I would like to welcome you to the nursing program.
+On behalf of the nursing faculty and staff, I welcome you to the nursing program.
 Nursing is an exciting career that requires critical thinking and evidence-based practice to improve patient/client outcomes.
-Our Associate Degree Nursing (ADN) program is a two-year program, which utilizes state of the art equipment and technology.
-The general education classes consist of physical and behavioral science, communication, ethics, and math.
-These courses will provide a rich foundation for the nursing curriculum.
-Successful completion of all coursework will provide you with an associate degree in science.
+The Associate Degree Nursing (ADN) program is a two-year program, which utilizes state-of-the-art equipment and technology.
+The general education classes consist of; physical and behavioral science, communication, ethics, and math.
+These courses provide a rich foundation for the nursing curriculum.
+Successful completion of all coursework leads to the award of an associate degree in science.
 Our esteemed and highly experienced professionals bring a wealth of knowledge to our program.

-The nursing courses are centered on Quality and Safety in Education for Nurses (QSEN) knowledge, skills competencies, communication, and the nursing process.
-There are six QSEN competencies included in each course: Patient/Client-Centered Care, Teamwork and Collaboration, Evidence-Based Practice (EBP), Quality Improvement (QI), Safety, and Informatics.
-We have every confidence that this framework will facilitate the development of your professional nursing expertise.
+The nursing courses are centered on Quality and Safety in Education for Nurses (QSEN) knowledge, skills competencies, communication, and the National Council of State Boards of Nursing (NCSBN) Clinical Judgement Measurement Model (NCJMM).
+There are six QSEN competencies included in each course: Patient/Client-Centered Care, Teamwork and Collaboration, Evidence-Based Practice (EBP), Quality Improvement (QI), Safety, and Informatics; we are confident that this framework will facilitate the development of your professional nursing expertise.

-The nursing courses are centered on the nursing process.
-This process teaches students to think critically, and reason clinically.
-Our faculty staff are committed to facilitating your learning.
+The Clinical Judgment Measurement Model is an extension of the nursing process; it builds the cognition of the nursing student to recognize cues, analyze them, prioritize, generate solutions, take action, and evaluate the outcomes of actions taken.
+The implementation of this model in patient care; enables the student nurse to think critically, and reason clinically for the best outcomes for patients, families, and the communities.
+Our faculty and staff are committed to facilitating your learning.
 It is imperative that you study, ask questions, and verbalize your learning needs.
 We look forward to mentoring and guiding you toward your professional practice as competent nurses.
 Your success is our success!

-Dr, Kim Gore, EdD, MSN/Ed, RN Director of Nursing Associate Degree Nursing Program 661-942-6204
+Imaobong Aliyu, MSN, MSc, RN Director of Nursing Associate Degree Nursing Program 661-942-6204